Jailed Arkansas Lawmaker Sends Letter To President Trump Saying Inmates Want To Help “Build The Wall”

-FAYETTEVILLE (KFSM) — Convicted former Arkansas State Sen. Jon Woods sent a letter to President Donald Trump with signatures of 80 federal inmates, including his own, asserting their willingness to help build Trump’s long-promised border wall.
+FAYETTEVILLE (KFSM) — Convicted former state Sen. Jon Woods sent a letter to President Donald Trump with signatures of 80 federal inmates, including his own, asserting their willingness to help build Trump's long-promised border wall.

-“These men are volunteering their labor for the betterment of the country,” Woods wrote in the letter sent Thursday, Nov.
-8 to the White House.
+"These men are volunteering their labor for the betterment of the country," Woods wrote in the letter sent on Thursday (Nov.
+8) to the White House and Arkansas media outlets.

 "The proposed action has no negative effects and represents a cost saving to the American taxpayer.
 Please help me realize this quest of civil service."

-He asked Trump to respond to the letter and hopes that the president will consider crediting their sentenced for their work “if called into action.”

-Woods, 41, is serving an 18-year sentence at FMC Fort Worth, a low-security facility in Fort Worth, Texas, after being convicted for his role in a kickback scheme involving state legislative grants.
+Woods, 41, is serving an 18-year sentence at FMC Fort Worth, a low-security facility in Fort Worth, Texas, for his role in a kickback scheme involving state legislative grants.

+The former Republican lawmaker from Springdale asked Trump to respond to the letter.
+He hopes that the president will consider crediting the inmates' sentences for their work "if called into action."

-State Rep. Jana Della Rosa, R-Rogers, a long-time supporter of Woods, said he asked her to reach a copy of the letter before he sent it out.
+State Rep. Jana Della Rosa, R-Rogers, a long-time supporter of Woods, said he asked her to read a copy of the letter before he sent it out.

 She said Woods is a big Trump supporter who backed the president even when other Arkansas lawmakers were endorsing other candidates in the 2016 election.

+"Jon made some really bad choices and he's going to be with the federal government for a very long time down there in Texas, so it's probably something the inmates are talking about," Hester said.
+"You know, when you're in prison, you're always trying to find a way to get out."

+"I certainly wouldn't be supportive of sending them down there to build a wall.
+I think we've got a lot of very skilled workers who are able to do that," Hester added.

-Woods described the prisoners as a “diverse group … who appreciate the current White House positions and recognize the positive things that they have brought America,” Woods wrote.
+Woods described the prisoners as a "diverse group ... who appreciate the current White House positions and recognize the positive things that they have brought America."

-Woods included the prisoner’s skill set and nationalities alongside their signatures.
+Woods included the prisoners' skill sets and nationalities alongside their signatures.
 Several prisoners are listed as welders, crane operators or general laborers.

 Some who signed the letter described themselves as Mexican American.